daniel-molina/visualequation/doc/FORMALISM.md

 >
 >   `(JUXT4, A, B, C, D)`

-> **Note**: In current VE implementation, non-last juxteds cannot be pointed to
+> **Note**: In current VE implementation, non-last juxteds and PVOIDS cannot be
-> the right with the cursor.
+> pointed to the right.
 Rest of subeqs can.

 Two juxteds are **cojuxteds** if they are juxteds of the same juxt-block.